Russia says Iran must take part in proposed Syria talks

 "While the Russians are accepting the idea of this conference they continue to give weapons to Bashar al-Assad's regime, so we need to have an attitude that balances that out," Hollande said.

+A French official reiterated Paris' previously-stated stance that Iran could not be part of any talks.

-"Iran cannot be part of it because it always tries to mix the Syria debate with the nuclear issue," a French official said.
+"Iran cannot be part of it because it always tries to mix the Syria debate with the nuclear issue," the official said.

+No venue has been confirmed but Kerry has talked of a "Geneva Two" meeting.

-(Additional reporting by John Irish in Paris and Lesley Wroughton in Washington.
-Writing By Thomas Grove; Editing by Mike Collett-White and Christopher Wilson)
+(Additional reporting by John Irish in Paris, Writing By Thomas Grove; Editing by Mike Collett-White)